 As pupils leave the Early Years and join Year 1, they transition into a setting which aims to continue to gradually develop and challenge them.
 Pupils are encouraged to explore, be creative, confident and curious in a wide range of scenarios.
 They are excited to learn and supported in being the best versions of themselves.

-As children leave the Early Years and join Year 1, they progress through and beyond the National Curriculum, towards the attainment targets of Key Stage 1 and 2 of the English National Curriculum, including Arabic, Islamic and Social Studies.
+Pupils will progress through and beyond the National Curriculum in England, towards the attainment targets of Key Stage 1 and 2 and additionally meet all KHDA expectations for Arabic, Islamic and Social Studies.

 In Year 1, children move from the Early Years Foundation Stage into Key Stage 1.

 The end of Foundation Stage assessment (the Foundation Stage Profile) provides a clear benchmark of children's attainment.
 The assessment profile, together with ongoing teacher assessment, informs planning and teaching across the broader Year 1 curriculum.
-The profile enables teachers to identify children's performance and progress, and helps them plan how to address any gaps in learning.
+The profile enables teachers to identify children's performance and progress and helps them plan how to address any gaps in learning.
 Helping children to recognise their progress maintains their enthusiasm and motivation.

 Pupils become more independent and there are growing expectations about what they can achieve.
 The school calendar has a good mix of special days and events that allow pupils additional opportunities to enjoy their school days.

 Pupils in Years 1 and 2 are taught by specialist teachers for Arabic, Islamic Studies, PE, Music, French and Computer Studies

 From Year 1 upwards pupils can be involved in the extensive Co-Curricular Activites programme which helps them to develop a range of interests and provides breadth to the curriculum.